 - Add a bit to stock to make ramen soup!

 Note: remember to taste for saltiness before doing the above- you may need to water down in some cases.

 💭 Recipe FAQs

 Yes.
 I've made this with a small whole chicken before (700g) and it was done in the 45-minute time frame.
 Some smaller chicken thighs were cooked in 35-40 minutes.
-Red House Spice has also kindly provided timings for other parts, though note I've not tested them:
+Boneless skinless chicken thighs also cook up more quickly.
+Red House Spice has kindly provided timings for other parts, though note I've not tested them: